 We also offer treatment by way of a specialist therapeutic community in our male Thoresby unit, supporting the development of relationships and interpersonal skills and improving their ability to cope, preparing them for the future.

-In order to continue to support the Transforming Care agenda, and build the right community support, we have recently extended our Learning Disability pathway to now include residential care in a community setting.
+In order to continue to support the Transforming Care agenda, and build the right community support, we have recently extended our Learning Disability service to now include residential care in a community setting.

 Both Watkins House (Northampton) and Winslow (Nottinghamshire) place an emphasis on sustainable living and vocational skill development.
 Our aim is for residents to transition to successful community living.